eartharoid/go/README.md

 A serverless URL shortener.

-Uses [Fauna](https://fauna.com/) for storage and Vercel serverless functions.
+Uses Firestore (was going to use FaunaDB but I didn't understand the docs) for storage and Vercel serverless functions.

 ## API endpoints